utahplt/chorex/README.md

 end
 ```

-## Shared-state choreographies

-Sometimes you might have a choreography where one or more actors need to share some state between different instantiations of the choreography.
-Returning to our bookseller example, the bookseller might need to keep track of a finite stock of books and ensure that no book gets double-sold.

-Chorex can let you share state between different instances of the bookseller actor through a proxy.
-Details are under the `Chorex` module.

 ## Using a choreography with the rest of your project

 The local functions are free to call any other code you have—they're just normal Elixir.
 If that code sends and receives messages not managed by the choreography library, there is no guarantee that this will be deadlock-free.